ga4gh/vrs/docs/source/terms_and_model.rst

-The *SequenceInterval* abstract class defines a range on a :ref:`sequence`, possibly with length zero, and specified using :ref:`interbase-coordinates-design`.
+The *SequenceInterval* abstract class defines a range on a :ref:`sequence`, possibly with length zero, and specified using :ref:`interresidue-coordinates-design`.
 An Interval MAY be a :ref:`SimpleInterval` with a single start and end coordinate.
 :ref:`Future Location and SequenceInterval types <planned-locations>` will enable other methods for describing where :ref:`variation` occurs.
 Any of these MAY be used as the SequenceInterval for Location.

-.. sidebar:: VRS Uses Interbase Coordinates
+.. sidebar:: VRS Uses Interresidue Coordinates

-   **GA4GH VRS uses interbase coordinates when referring to spans of sequence.**
+   **GA4GH VRS uses interresidue coordinates when referring to spans of sequence.**

-   Interbase coordinates refer to the zero-width points before and after :ref:`residues <Residue>`.
-An interval of interbase coordinates permits referring to any span, including an empty span, before, within, or after a sequence.
-See :ref:`interbase-coordinates-design` for more details on this design choice.
-Interbase coordinates are always zero-based.
+   Interresidue coordinates refer to the zero-width points before and after :ref:`residues <Residue>`.
+An interval of interresidue coordinates permits referring to any span, including an empty span, before, within, or after a sequence.
+See :ref:`interresidue-coordinates-design` for more details on this design choice.
+Interresidue coordinates are always zero-based.

 .. _SimpleInterval: